av3nger/cf-images/README.txt

 * Image metadata is limited to 1024 bytes.
 * Images have a 10 megabyte (MB) size limit.
 * Animated GIFs, including all frames, are limited to 100 megapixels (MP).

+= Why are not all images being replaced in content? =

+This is just a first iteration of the plugin.
+I have tested it over a set of projects that I deployed to my clients.
+If something is not working for you, please let me know by creating a support ticket on the plugin support forums.

 == Screenshots ==